uni-bremen-agst/SEE/Server/README.md

 The stack can be run using Podman/Docker Compose.
 A `compose.yaml` file is provided for this purpose.

-See section *Development Environment* for additional considerations.
+Read sections *Development Environment* and *Production Environment* for additional information.

 --------------------------------------------------------------------------------